ADDENDA, DISJECTA MEMBRA, & LINKS:

 Pan European Master of Fine Arts in Creative Writing, a young and stellar MFA Program with rotating summer residencies in Barcelona, Dublin, and Vienna, and a dedicated and world-class faculty.

-Portland State University MFA Program in Creative Writing, an intensive program of writing in core workshops and seminars taught by established writers in the heart of Portland.
+Portland State University BFA & MFA Programs in Creative Writing, intensive programs of writing in core workshops and seminars taught by established writers in the heart of Portland.

 Harriet Scott Chessman, author of The Beauty of Ordinary Things (Atelier26, 2013), Someone Not Really Her Mother (Atelier26, 2015), Lydia Cassatt Reading the Morning Paper, and Ohio Angels.